 The nodal axis works as a unit.
 You cannot fully understand the South Node without its opposite:

 The South Node is not “bad karma” to be punished for.
 It is highly developed energy, often your strongest natural skill set.
 The challenge is that you’ve already mastered this ground.
-Your soul is here to do something different, and the South Node keeps pulling you back to familiar terrain when things get hard.
+Your chart is asking for a different response, and the South Node keeps pulling you back to familiar terrain when things get hard.

 South Node in Each Sign